rbouckaert/biceps/README.md

 </figure>

 > * Select the `Priors` panel in BEAUti.
-We will use a BICEPS tree prior: select `BICEPS` from the drop down box next to `Tree:t.hvc`.
+We will use a BICEPS tree prior: select `BICEPS` from the drop down box next to `Tree.t:hvc`.

 <figure>
         <a id="fig:biceps7"></a>